Vietnam.vn - Nền tảng quảng bá Việt Nam

-White cards are coming, will referees have more power?
+White cards are coming, will the referee have more power?

 Báo Thanh niênBáo Thanh niên30/11/2023

-The provisional suspension, which has been trialled in amateur leagues, could be extended to professional leagues.
-The International Football Association Board (IFAB) recommended this at its annual meeting in London on November 29.
+The temporary suspension, which has been trialled in amateur leagues, could be extended to professional leagues, the International Football Association Board (IFAB) recommended at its annual meeting in London on November 29.

 The proposals that emerged from this meeting are still to be considered at the organization's annual general meeting in Glasgow, Scotland, in March 2024.
 This would be a notable novelty in world football.
-The IFAB, the body responsible for enacting the laws of the game, has recommended trialling temporary suspensions in professional football, a move aimed at curbing various types of player misconduct.
+IFAB, the body responsible for issuing football's laws, has recommended testing temporary suspensions in professional football, a move aimed at curbing various errors in player behavior.

 AFP